AI Workbench combines the power of machine learning with the rich profile data in BlueConic.

 BlueConic provides several prebuilt AI notebooks marketing teams can use (without writing any code) to apply the power of AI to your customer order data to calculate a user's customer lifetime value (CLV) and find their recency, frequency, monetary value score.

 To get started, open the AI Workbench page in BlueConic, choose Add notebook and select CLV notebook or RFM notebook.
 The CLV and RFM notebooks use Order event information you have uploaded to customers' BlueConic Timelines to calculate customer CLV and RFM metrics.
-Follow the directions in the notebook editor pane for setting parameters that feed these calculations and predictive analytics.
+You can use the Probabilistic matching notebook to employ fuzzy matching to find matching profiles.
+Follow the directions in the notebook editor panel for setting parameters that feed these calculations, customer scores, and predictive analytics.